 Challenge 1: Technology stinks

 According to Bain & Company, distractions like background noise, incoming emails, and parcel deliveries are only the beginning.
-Communication barriers like audio delays, buffering, bad lines, muted mics, or bad phone etiquette makes focus difficult.
-Even if these can be overcome, collaborating digitally is still inefficient.
+Communication barriers like audio delays, buffering, bad lines, muted mics, or bad phone etiquette make focus difficult.

 Challenge 2: Communication stinks

-You may be thinking non-verbals are limited to obvious body language, but facial expressions, intonation, pacing, and visible excitement, anger, or frustration communicate a large amount of data even without a single word.
+Non-verbals aren’t limited to obvious body language, but also facial expressions, intonation, pacing, and visible excitement, anger, or frustration communicate a large amount of data even without a single word.
 This data is valuable.

-By simply contorting my face as if I’m tasting something sour, simultaneously exhaling could communicate my disagreement. ಠ_ಠ It’s for this reason researchers believe we have turned to emoticons, and I’d add GIFs, as a way to supplement communication lost.
+By simply contorting my face as if I’m tasting something sour, simultaneously exhaling could communicate my disagreement. ಠ_ಠ It’s for this reason researchers believe we have turned to emoticons (and I’d add GIFs) as a way to supplement lost communication.
 Obviously, it’s a poor supplement.

 Work from home challenge 3: Tools are poor and will likely stay that way.